jm9176/Target-detection-and-Tracking/README.md

 # Target detection and Tracking

 Target detection and Tracking using Hybrid Target Tracking (HTT) algorithm.
+As shown in the figure below, a rgb visual marker is attached to the side frame of the target robot, and the centroid position of the 3 colored markers is tracked for Image Based Visual Servoing.

 ![image](https://user-images.githubusercontent.com/50490953/58768304-3c38ec80-8567-11e9-9775-2118519ce612.png)